tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 ### Participants

 We implemented our task and surveys on Qualtrics, and recruited participants through Amazon Mechanical Turk.
-In Experiment 1, 252 participants were initially recruited, but data from 17 participants were corrupted due to experimenter error, leaving a final sample of 235 participants.
+In Experiment 1, 252 participants were initially recruited.
+Data from 17 participants were corrupted due to experimenter error, and six participants were excluded due to deviant performance on the task, resulting in a final sample of 229 participants (146 males, 92 females, 1 not specified).
+The average age of participants was 34.3 years (SD = 10.2).
 Most participants (76%) reported using a calculator to complete the task.

 ### Materials and Design

 The study employed a mixed design with reference class (kWh, percentage, USD) as a between-subjects factor and state/family scenario as a within-subjects factor.
-Each participant completed energy reduction planning tasks for two different states, with state order counterbalanced across participants.
+Each participant completed energy reduction planning tasks for two different states (i.e., family scenarios), with state order counterbalanced across participants.
 The family scenarios featured four households in different climate regions: Texas (Smith family) and California (Adams family) representing warm climates, and Colorado (Wells family) and Massachusetts (Davis family) representing cold climates.
-We obtain average utility use from each state by CITE SOURCE FOR STATE AVGS?
+Average utility use data for each state was obtained from the CITE SOURCE FOR STATE AVGS?
+Participants also completed an 8-item questionnaire assessing participants' knowledge of energy consumption and conversion (DeWaters & Powers, 2011), and a question indicating whether they used a calculator for the task.

 ### Procedure

 Participants were provided with energy usage data for two hypothetical families and tasked with creating action plans to meet specified energy reduction goals.
 These goals were implementing by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting).

-For each family scenario, participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (both prior year usage and state averages are always shown in kWh).
-For each scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage (see <a href="#fig-task" class="quarto-xref">Figure 1</a>).
-Depending on their reference class condition, the target reduction amount presented either in kilowatt-hours (kWh), as percentages of total household usage, or in U.S. dollars.
+Participants were informed at the start of the task that they would be presented with tables of detailed energy usage data for each family, and that they would have to create 2 action plans for each of the families.
+Each action plan goal was implemented by allocating usage across five appliance categories: heating, cooling, water heating, refrigerator, and other appliances (e.g., TV, lighting, washer/dryer).For each family scenario, participants were shown a table containing the families utility usage from the prior year, alongside the state averages for each appliance category (see <a href="#fig-task" class="quarto-xref">Figure 1</a>).
+For each scenario, participants were asked to create two possible action plans to achieve the target reduction in total household energy usage .
+Depending on their reference class condition, the target reduction amount presented either in kilowatt-hours (kWh), as a percentage of total household usage, or in U.S. dollars.
 In all conditions, the target reduction was equivalent to a 15% reduction in total household kWh.

-kWh Condition: The target reduction is presented as an absolute number of kilowatt-hours (e.g., "Reduce total energy use by 5965 kWh").

-Percentage Condition: The target reduction is presented as a percentage of the family's total previous year's usage (e.g., "Reduce total energy use by 15%").

-USD Condition: The target reduction is presented as a monetary value, equivalent to the cost of a 15% reduction in energy use (e.g., "Reduce total energy costs by \$656").

 <img src="./assets/images/Smith_10R_Wells_15E.png" id="fig-task"
 alt="Figure 1: Example energy planning task trial.
 Participants saw a table with a family’s previous year electricity usage (here for the Wells family in Colorado) and were asked to allocate energy usage to meet a 15% reduction goal.
-The format of the reduction goal was manipulated to be either a percentage (15% given as goal reduction), kilowatt hours (5965 kWh given), or USD ($656)" />
+The format of the reduction goal was manipulated to be either a percentage (15% given as goal reduction), kilowatt hours (5965 kWh given), or USD ($656).
+Participants in the USD condition were provided with the conversion rate between kwH and USD." />

-Additional data collected included:

--   **Energy Literacy Quiz**: An 8-item questionnaire assessing participants' knowledge of energy consumption and conversion (DeWaters & Powers, 2011).
--   **Calculator Usage Tracking**: Questions determined whether participants used a calculator, paper/pen, or other methods to complete the tasks.

 ## Results